 By Nicholas Iovino, Courthouse News

-The Interior Department did not immediately respond to an email seeking comment Tuesday afternoon.
+The Department of Justice did not immediately respond to an email seeking comment Tuesday night.